-Launched in 2016, OnlyFans is a subscription-based social media platform where users can sell and/or purchase original content—typically of the pornographic variety.
+Launched in 2016, OnlyFans is a subscription-based social media platform where users can sell and/or purchase original content.
 When utilized as an adult site, users will post NSFW videos and photos to their accounts, which are protected by a paywall.
 To gain access to the content, an individual must pay a monthly subscription fee that ranges anywhere between $4.99 and $49.99.

 Who uses OnlyFans?

-Experience levels vary from user to user.
-Some creators are professional sex workers who have been in the industry well before the platform existed.
-Porn stars, escorts, and webcam models are among those who have expanded their services and supplemented their income through OnlyFans; while other creators had little to no sex work experience prior to the lockdowns.
+Some creators are professional sex workers who began in the industry well before the platform existed.
+Porn stars, escorts, and webcam models are among those who have expanded their services and supplemented their income through OnlyFans, while other creators had little to no sex work experience prior to the lockdowns.

-Veteran sex workers have expressed mixed reactions about the influx of newbies, with many cautioning amateurs to consider all consequences of this line of work as well as urging them to shed their preconceived notions.
+Veteran sex workers have had mixed reactions to the influx of newbies, with many cautioning amateurs to consider all consequences of their line of work, as well as urging them to shed their preconceived notions about it.

 Which celebrities use OnlyFans?

-Tyga took a similar approach when he joined OnlyFans in September, telling his followers he would use the space to share exclusive content like music, photos, and videos.
+Tyga in 2020 joined OnlyFans and told his followers that he would use the space to share exclusive content like music, photos, and videos.

-Earlier this month, the "Rack City" rapper announced the launch of Too Raww, a lifestyle and OnlyFans management company that aims to help aspiring models jumpstart their careers.
+The “Rack City” rapper in December 2020 announced the launch of Too Raww, a lifestyle and OnlyFans management company that aims to help aspiring models jumpstart their careers.

-Stars like Amber Rose, Jordyn Woods, Tyler Posey, Aaron Carter, Austin Mahone, and Chris Brown are also among OnlyFans' celebrity users; however, they've each used the platform for different purposes.
+Stars like Amber Rose, Jordyn Woods, Tyler Posey, Aaron Carter, Austin Mahone, and Chris Brown are also among OnlyFans’ celebrity users, but they’ve each used the platform for different purposes.

 Though OnlyFans initially launched as a subscription-based platform for exclusive content, it didn’t take long before it became synonymous with sex work.
 As previously mentioned, many people who worked in the adult entertainment industry took to the platform as a way to make money amid the coronavirus lockdowns.
 Once well known figures like recording artists and actors began creating accounts, the sex workers who helped establish OnlyFans found themselves falling in the site’s rankings.

 These challenges were further highlighted by the Bella Thorne controversy.
-The 23-year-old actress created an account in August, and reportedly raked in $2 million in the first two weeks.
+Last year, the 23-year-old actress created an account and reportedly raked in $2 million in the first two weeks.
 Many slammed Thorne and other celebrities for using OnlyFans as what they perceived to be a hobby, which caused financial losses for those who rely on the platform to make a living.
-They also took issue with the fact that early OnlyFans users were chastised for using a platform known for adult content, while celebrities were subsequently praised as "entrepreneurs" when they chose to join.
+They also took issue with the fact that early OnlyFans users were chastised for using a platform known for adult content, while celebrities were subsequently praised as “entrepreneurs” when they chose to join.

 Thorne was also criticized for seemingly misleading subscribers who paid up to $200 for a “naked” photo, which turned out to be relatively tame.
 Following that controversy, OnlyFans put a limit on what creators can charge; the platform insisted the change had nothing to do with Thorne.

-The actress, who has an estimated net worth between $5 million and $12M, issued an apology in late August, claiming her intention was to destigmatize sex work.
+The actress, who has an estimated net worth between $5 million and $12M, issued an apology the same month, claiming her intention was to destigmatize sex work.

 How much can you make on OnlyFans?

-Onlyfans has set a minimum subscription price of $4.99 per month and a maximum limit of $49.99 per month.
+OnlyFans has set a minimum subscription price of $4.99 per month and a maximum of $49.99 per month.
 Creators can also charge a minimum of $5 for tips or paid private messages, which can significantly boost earnings for those with a large and loyal subscriber base.

 “Your earning forecast really depends on the quality and quantity of the content you upload,” OnlyFans writes.
 “The more you post, the more incentive there is for your fans to subscribe (and remain subscribed) to your profile.”